csound-flossmanual/csound-floss/book/03-f-live-events.md

 Whenever any Csound code is executed, it has to be compiled first.
 Since Csound6, you can change the code of any running Csound instance, and recompile it on the fly.
-There are basically two opcodes for this _live
+There are basically two opcodes for this _live coding_:&nbsp;
-coding_:
 [compileorc](http://www.csound.com/docs/manual/compileorc.html)
-re-compiles any existing orc file, whereas [compilestr](http://www.csound.com/docs/manual/compilestr.html) compiles any string.
+&nbsp;re-compiles any existing orc file, whereas&nbsp;
+[compilestr](http://www.csound.com/docs/manual/compilestr.html)
+compiles any string.
 At the end of this chapter, we will present some simple examples for both methods, followed by a description how to